What’s with the name?

 - I am fascinated by the written word online, too, and will read everything from design sites, fashion blogs to international development issues.
 I’m truly addicted to a select group of women writers’ blogs for whom I will drop almost anything in favour of their latest epistle to the interwebs.

 Whatever else you need to know about Moosilaneous can probably be gleaned from the blog posts.
 Be forewarned, it may be more than you wanted to know.
-I’m using as much discretion as I can muster to keep the bodily-function references to a minimum.
-Although, as you get to know me, you’ll know discretion is not my strong suit.
+As you get to know me, you’ll discover that discretion is not my strong suit.
+But, believe it or not, I’m using as much discretion as I can muster to keep the bodily-function references to a minimum.